walles/theminator/README.md

 # TODO

-- Give not-selected editor tabs a color with some (but not too much) contrast vs the editor background color
 - Make terminal background the same color as the editor background
 - Generate UI theme
 - Generate matching syntax theme